martinr92/ffmpeg-build/README.md

 If you not want to compile ffmpeg on yourself, download a successful build from [https://ffmpeg.martin-riedl.de/build/](https://ffmpeg.martin-riedl.de/build/).

 ## Ffmpeg build for Mac OS X and Linux
-This repository builds ffmpeg, ffprobe and ffserver for Mac OSX using
+This repository builds ffmpeg, ffprobe and ffserver for Mac OSX and Linux using
 - build
     - [cmake 3.8.1](https://cmake.org/)
     - [pkg-config 0.29.2](https://www.freedesktop.org/wiki/Software/pkg-config/)